 All applicants are required to describe how the proposed project or proposal will advance the objectives of the Fund.
 Specifically, RFP applicants should clearly explain how the proposed project will significantly advance Restoration efforts.
 Restoration efforts are those that advance one or more of the following:

 Examples of restoration efforts include: (See Regional Communities Resilience Framework, RCRF)

-Applications are accepted only between July 1, 2021 and August 1, 2021.
-Requests will be reviewed and scored by COVID-19 Crisis Response Executive Committee.
+Requests are in the process of being reviewed and scored by COVID-19 Crisis Response Executive Committee.
 Notification of funding decisions will be communicated via email on or after September 1, 2021.
 If funds are awarded, an award letter and grant agreement will be provided that includes a request for financial information to establish an ACH electronic payment.
 After the signed grant agreement is returned to the United Way of Southwestern Indiana and ACH payment information has been obtained, awarded funds will be issued in a single payment (unless other arrangements have been made).